Building a Basic Cheap Website

 - When we provide a draft of your new website, you will have it reviewed within 24 hours.

-- After looking through our portfolio of past project, you like our work and feel confident you will not require more than one set of revisions.
+- After looking through our portfolio of past projects, you like our work and feel confident you will not require more than one set of revisions.

 This service is priced by the week and includes up to 5 hours of development work per week.
 For a basic website, this is ample time to build the site and complete the project.

-If the project extends beyond one week due to any delay in receiving copy, images, draft approval, revision requests, or other information from the client – the cost will increase by $250 per week.
+If the project extends beyond one week due to any delay in receiving copy, images, draft approval, revision requests, or other information from the client – the cost will increase by the weekly rate.
 This makes it easy to build a slightly larger or more complicated site by adding on another week of development time as needed.